53. Frankenstein by Mary Shelley

 Everyone needs people who are supportive and friendly.
 Both Victor and his monster end up feeling very lost and alone.
 Some of this is self-inflicted, but some is because of uncontrollable aspects of their lives.
 For example, many members of Victor’s family die.
 However he also leaves them many times and acts in such a way that his loved ones are targets of his creature’s murderous revenge.
 The monster, on the other hand, cannot help his fearful appearance that causes everyone to hate him.
 What he can control, his temper and ability to kill, he refuses to take responsibility for until it is too late.
 Readers can learn from the agony both characters experience.
 We are social creatures.
 Sometimes others are pulled away from us, and other times we run away from love ones.
 Either way, trying to find fulfilling relationships is important as is staying true to them instead of sabotaging ourselves.

 Cautions: This Gothic novel is certainly dark but clean for the most part.
 Murders, revenge, science gone wrong, and other gruesome themes are explored in Frankenstein.
-Also, Victor’s marriage to his adopted sister Elizabeth might confuse modern readers although it was common in that era.
-Overall, the book is best for teenagers and older.

 Every time that I read or talk about this novel, tears well up in my eyes.
 There are so many fascinating aspects of Frankenstein.
 You can analyze it from a moral, psychological, scientific, literary, romantic, historical, or spiritual point of view.
 Few books have made as much of an impact in our media and culture (although we have certainly shifted who Frankenstein is and his story).
 If you have not read this novel, please take the time to do so.
 You will not be disappointed.
 Also, I would love to hear your thoughts on this deep and haunting piece of literature.